shared7/videovalet/README.md

 | Processing | `#processing-card` visible, progress bar animating |
 | Output ready | `#output-section` visible with download/share |
 | Error | Chat bubble with error text |

+---

+*This UI was designed and built with the help of Claude (Anthropic) and AI-assisted tooling.*